 });

-For developers building AI-powered applications, the SDK questions test whether you can move from using Claude Code to building with it.
+For developers building AI-powered applications, these questions test whether you can move from using Claude Code to building with it.

 Python: